Trauma is an injury - not a disorder.

 *Resources - Developing resources to access a sense of safety and support.
 This helps neutralize over-arousal in the nervous system.

 * Felt sense – Helps you to develop a relationship with your body and track your experience in your body.
-Doing this counters both dissociation and hyper-vigilance.
+This counters both dissociation and hyper-vigilance.

 *Release – Releasing the trauma that is stuck in the body.
 This leads to re-connection of mind and body.
 This re-connection can alleviate other symptoms which have crept up due to being out of balance from the trauma in the first place.
 Balance can be restored without re-traumatizing.
 Healing can occur.